-Inland Empire, California – The Inland Empire Utilities Agency’s (IEUA/Agency) Board of Directors held its election of officers (effective January 1, 2021) during IEUA’s Board Meeting on December 16, 2020.
-Director Jasmin A. Hall was elected to serve as the Agency’s Board President and representative on the Santa Ana Watershed Project Authority (SAWPA) Commission.
-Director Michael Camacho was elected to serve as the Agency’s Board Vice President, as well as re-elected as the Agency’s representative to the Metropolitan Water District of Southern California’s Board of Directors.
-Director Steve Elie was re-elected to serve as the Agency’s Secretary/Treasurer.
-Director Marco Tule was elected to serve as an alternate representative on the SAWPA Commission.
+Inland Empire, California – The Inland Empire Utilities Agency’s (IEUA/Agency) Board of Directors held its election of officers (effective January 1, 2022) during today’s Board Meeting.
+Director Steve Elie was elected to serve as the Agency’s Board President.
+Director Michael Camacho was re-elected to serve as the Agency’s Board Vice President, as well as re-elected as the Agency’s representative to the Metropolitan Water District of Southern California’s Board of Directors.
+Director Marco Tule was elected to serve as the Agency’s Secretary/Treasurer as well as the Agency representative on the Santa Ana Watershed Project Authority (SAWPA) commission (SAWPA commission effective immediately).

 Director Camacho was elected to the Agency’s Board of Directors in November 2008 and re-elected again in 2012, 2016, and 2020.
 Director Camacho represents a large portion of the city of Rancho Cucamonga, unincorporated territories in the city of Rancho Cucamonga’s sphere of influence, a portion of the city of Fontana, and a portion of the unincorporated territories in the city of Fontana’s sphere of influence.